Walt Disney Imaginations Competition

 Some ideas we had were to create a space that encourages growth, distracts from stress, hearkens back to childhood, addresses the challenges that come with starting school in a new place, brings back memories of home, highlights diversity, and helps people overcome challenges.
 We thought of building on rooftops, creating a bridge between two unconnected buildings, and ultimately decided to create something that lived mostly underground that was hidden in plain sight.

-3. Developing Concept
+Developing THE Concept

 We decided to focus on concepts of growth and playfulness as we moved towards our final concept.
 We wanted to build underground and center the space around an open air atrium.
 During this stage of the process, we decided what features to have in the space, and what form it would take.
 Here is where we started doing more sketching and visualizing to bring our concept to life.